-The Institutional Biosafety Committee (IBC) reports to the Executive Vice President and Chief Academic Officer on matters related to the use of biological hazards and recombinant or synthetic nucleic acid molecules in research, clinical, and educational activities at UTHealth.
+The Institutional Biosafety Committee (IBC) reports to the Executive Vice President and Chief Academic Officer on matters related to the use of biological hazards and recombinant or synthetic nucleic acid molecules in research, clinical, and educational activities at UTHealth Houston.
 Biological hazards are defined as potentially infectious microorganisms, human tissues, cells and body fluids, and agents carried by experimental animals that may pose significant disease or health risks to employees.
-EH&S is the monitoring and the enforcement arm of the IBC.